-Here are some driving techniques if you encounter wildlife on the road to keep you and other drivers safe.
-We clarify how a wildlife accident can affect your car insurance quotes and when you should contact your insurer to submit a claim.
+Below, we discuss driving techniques to keep you and other drivers safe if you encounter wildlife on the road.
+We also clarify how a wildlife accident can affect your car insurance quotes and when you should contact your insurer to submit a claim.

 Ontario is known for the most collisions with wildlife – around 14,000 are reported every year, according to the OPP.
 No matter what season it is, it’s a good time to brush up on some safety tips and precautions to take on the road.